| Please

 (which will soon be getting its own review here at SA), which would

 thoroughly fail to scare a chihuahua with a nervous tic.
+And again, the sheer awfulness of the special FX,

 which mirrors the sheer awfulness of the special FX in the first